3dnan-AT/CodeFellows/Task -2-/README.md

 >possible by their developers, so that they can be — and continue to be — as
 >helpful as possible. — Max Kanat-Alexander, Code Simplicity

+#### 4. Simplicity

+>_Simplicity is the ultimate sophistication. — Leonardo da Vinci_

+Programming is the act of reducing complexity to simplicity.
+A “bad developer” is just somebody who fails to reduce complexity.
+A “good developer” is doing everything in their power to make the code as simple as possible for other programmers.

+A good developer creates things that are easy to understand so that it’s really easy to shake out all the bugs.

+Now, developers are generally intelligent people and none of them likes to be treated like they are idiots.
+Ironically, this leads them sometimes to create things that are a bit complicated.
+They basically think like this:

+“_Oh, other developers will understand everything I’ve done here.
+I should write some clever code that is hard to understand so that they can think that I am very smart._”

+A mistake caused by a wrong mindset-not necessarily by a lack of programming skills.
+Most of the programming failures happen because of that mentality.

+Showing off that you are smart doesn’t help them.

+Developers who are new to your code don’t know anything about it; **they have to learn**.

+So, you should ask this question: “Do I want people to understand this and be happy, or do I want them to be confused and frustrated?”

+The truth is that if other developers who read your code can understand it easily it means that you are doing good.

+>Complexity has nothing to do with intelligence, simplicity does. — Larry Bossidy

+The question is: “How simple do you have to be?”

+Here is your answer: **_Stupid, dumb simple_**.